paolinodavide/direct-inversion/README.md

 - Do **not** place configuration folders inside subdirectories — they must be located directly in the project root.
 - The `gen_pos.py` script is now deprecated and no longer required.
+- the `format_data.py` script now also converts the files from `.dat` to `.npy`.
 - The `Results/` folder will be created automatically if it doesn't exist.
+- Target RDFs and waiting time list should be saved in `project-root` directory.